 • harmful production conditions.

-Note: Cancer cells that attack the lungs divide very quickly, spreading the tumor throughout the body and destroying other organs.
-Therefore, an important point is the timely diagnosis of the disease.
-The earlier lung cancer is detected and treatment is started, the higher the chance of prolonging the patient's life.
+Please note: Cancer cells that attack the lungs divide very quickly, spreading the tumor throughout the body and destroying other organs.
+Therefore, timely diagnosis of the disease is important.
+The earlier lung cancer is detected and its treatment is started, the higher the chance of extending the patient’s life.

-The first symptoms of lung cancer are often not directly related to the respiratory system.
-Patients go to various specialists of a different profile for a long time, they are examined for a long time and, accordingly, receive the wrong treatment.
+The first symptoms of lung cancer often have no direct connection with the respiratory system.
+Patients spend a long time turning to different specialists of different profiles, are examined for a long time and, accordingly, receive the wrong treatment.

-• subfebrile temperature, which is not confused by drugs and extremely exhausting the patient (during this period, the body is subjected to internal intoxication);
+• low-grade fever, which is not controlled by medications and is extremely exhausting for the patient (during this period the body is exposed to internal intoxication);

-• weakness and fatigue in the first half of the day;
+• weakness and fatigue already in the first half of the day;

-• itching with the development of dermatitis, and, possibly, the appearance of growths on the skin (caused by the allergic action of malignant cells);
+• itching of the skin with the development of dermatitis, and possibly the appearance of growths on the skin (caused by the allergic effect of malignant cells);

 • muscle weakness and increased swelling;

-• disorders of the central nervous system, in particular, dizziness (up to fainting), impaired coordination of movements or loss of sensitivity.
+• Central nervous system disorders, in particular dizziness (even fainting), impaired coordination of movements or loss of sensitivity.

-When these signs appear, be sure to contact a pulmonologist for a diagnosis and clarification of the diagnosis.
+If these signs appear, be sure to contact a pulmonologist to undergo diagnostics and clarify the diagnosis.

 Stages

-When faced with lung cancer, many do not know how to stage the disease.
-In oncology, when assessing the nature and degree of lung cancer, 4 stages of the development of the disease are classified.
+When faced with lung cancer, many people do not know how to determine the stage of the disease.
+In oncology, when assessing the nature and extent of lung cancer, 4 stages of disease development are classified.

-However, the duration of any stage is highly individual for each patient.
-It depends on the size of the neoplasm and the presence of metastases, as well as on the rate of the disease.
+However, the duration of any stage is purely individual for each patient.
+This depends on the size of the tumor and the presence of metastases, as well as on the speed of the disease.

-• Stage 1 - the tumor is less than 3 cm.
-It is located within the boundaries of a segment of the lung or one bronchus.
+• Stage 1 – tumor less than 3 cm.
+Located within the boundaries of a segment of the lung or one bronchus.
 There are no metastases.
-Symptoms are hard to see or none at all.
+Symptoms are subtle or non-existent.

-• 2 - tumor up to 6 cm, located within the boundaries of the segment of the lung or bronchus.
+• 2 – tumor up to 6 cm, located within the boundaries of a segment of the lung or bronchus.
 Single metastases in individual lymph nodes.
-Symptoms are more pronounced, hemoptysis, pain, weakness, loss of appetite appear.
+Symptoms are more pronounced: hemoptysis, pain, weakness, and loss of appetite appear.

-• 3 - the tumor exceeds 6 cm, penetrates into other parts of the lung or neighboring bronchi.
+• 3 – the tumor exceeds 6 cm, penetrates into other parts of the lung or neighboring bronchi.
 Numerous metastases.
-To the symptoms is added blood in mucopurulent sputum, shortness of breath.
+Symptoms include blood in mucopurulent sputum and shortness of breath.

-In this stage of lung cancer, the tumor metastasizes to other organs.
-Survival over five years is 1% for small cell carcinoma and 2 to 15% for non-small cell carcinoma
+At this stage of lung cancer, the tumor metastasizes to other organs.
+Five-year survival rate is 1% for small cell cancer and 2 to 15% for non-small cell cancer

 The patient develops the following symptoms: